-Big Sur is insanely popular, so camping can fill up months in advance—especially in spring.
+Big Sur is insanely popular, so Big Sur campgrounds can fill up months in advance—especially in spring.
 Access to camp can sometimes be challenging, particularly if you are relying on your GPS; there are frequent patches of little to no cell phone service.

 “This campground is a gem in the middle of the Big Sur area.
 Gorgeous walking trails.
 Beautiful Mountain Views.
 Nice and spacious campsites!” —The Dyrt camper Sarah R.

 Near Pfeiffer Beach, Fernwood has a variety of Big Sur camping options to suit a range of styles.
 This includes tent and RV campsites as well as tent cabins, forest cabins, and glamping tents for rent.
 Campers have access to two bath houses with hot showers, a dish washing area, and laundry.
 Some campsites have water and electricity; all have a picnic table and fire ring.

 “There is nothing not gorgeous about this site in Big Sur.
 It’s also very close to Pfeiffer Beach.
 Along with access to the site, there are resort amenities like a restaurant up the hill, a general store, and a full bar with a patio.
 This is a really great and affordable site.
 Our group stayed in a yurt, but it’s really unnecessary to spend that extra money if you have a tent.” —The Dyrt camper Erin G.

 If sleeping on a ridgeline above the clouds and waking up to sprawling ocean views sounds like an ideal place to pitch a tent, then this spot is for you.
 Located near the middle of Highway 101, Prewitt Ridge Campground is dispersed campsite in Los Padres National Forest, which means there are no toilets, running water, or reservations.